mnellemann/svci/README.md

 Install InfluxDB (v. **1.8.x** or **1.9.x** for best compatibility with Grafana) on a host which is network accessible by the SVCi utility (the default InfluxDB port is 8086).
 You can install Grafana on the same server or any server which are able to connect to the InfluxDB database.
 The Grafana installation needs to be accessible from your browser (default on port 3000).
 The default settings for both InfluxDB and Grafana will work fine as a start.

-- You can download [Grafana ppc64le](https://www.power-devops.com/grafana) and [InfluxDB ppc64le](https://www.power-devops.com/influxdb) packages for most Linux distributions and AIX on the [Power DevOps](https://www.power-devops.com/) site.
-- Binaries for amd64/x86 are available from the [Grafana website](https://grafana.com/grafana/download) (select the **OSS variant**) and [InfluxDB website](https://portal.influxdata.com/downloads/) and most likely directly from your Linux distributions repositories.
 - Create the empty *svci* database by running the **influx** CLI command and type:

 ```text